-Each Year, Xavier Co-Hosts the Midwest Regional Sustainability Summit, with the Green Umbrella and the City of Cincinnati.
+Each Year, Xavier's Brueggeman Center for Dialogue Co-Hosts the Midwest Regional Sustainability Summit, with the Green Umbrella and the City of Cincinnati.
 This event to present a daylong conference to share the latest ideas and best practices in environmental sustainability on a regional level.
-Below are videos of the Keynote Speakers from last year:
+Below are videos of the Keynote Speakers from previous years:

 April 6, 2017

 October 25, 2016

 Climate Justice: The Role of Local Sustainability On Sustainability Day 2016, a panel of local experts from government, business and the university discuss how local climate issues and initiatives intersect with larger climate trends and problems.
 Moderated by Gabe Gottlieb, XU Professor, Ethics/Religion and Society, panelists include Larry Falkin, Cincinnati Office of Environment and Sustainability; John Schulte, Executive Director, Xavier Physical Plant; Roxanne Qualls, Former Mayor of Cincinnati and Assistant to the Xavier Provost for Civic Affairs; Scott Burns, President, Global Asset Recovery programs, LLC and XU Adjunct Faculty; Carmelle Wasch, President of XU Student Sustainability.

 November 16, 2015

 Mark Anielski, economist and author, speaks at the Cintas Center about understanding economics in terms of genuine happiness.
 He suggests a new model that accounts for true wellbeing and beneficial growth.
 His lecture explains how our economic behavior has a direct effect on our quality of life and livelihoods.
 Being a healthy and sustainable society relies on a deeper understanding of economics that considers all important elements.
 Anielski further discusses economic systems and emerging nations, the Pope, and the Genuine Progress Indicator.